 This is a thin slip-cast plate made from a high-silica (therefore high thermal expansion) clay and a thick layer of low thermal expansion glaze.
 During the cooling in the kiln the clay shrinks and the glaze shrinks less.
 This puts the latter under compression, and the body under tension.
 A ceramic does not do well under tension.
 A week after firing the piece spontaneously cracked to relieve the tension.

-Example of dunting, where a crack has released the stresses produced by uneven thermal contraction during cool-down in the kiln.
+A crack has released the stresses produced by uneven thermal contraction during cool-down in the kiln.
 This usually happens by cooling too quickly through quartz inversion.